How to Patch a Large Hole in Drywall

 Frequently Asked Questions

 All-purpose premixed joint compound needs 24 hours per coat at normal room temperature and humidity.
 The patch goes white when dry; if any gray cast remains, give it longer.
-Quick-set 'hot' mud (sold as bagged powder mixed with water) sets in 20-90 minutes — the bag tells you which — but it's harder to sand and is a pro shortcut, not a beginner tool.
+Quick-set 'hot' mud (sold as bagged powder mixed with water) sets in 20-90 minutes โ the bag tells you which.
+It's harder to sand, so many people use it only for the first coat (it bonds especially well over a fiberglass mesh patch) and switch to premixed all-purpose for the finish coats.
 For three coats with all-purpose, expect a 3-day total project.

 Community Tips